nf-core/crisprseq/docs/usage/screening.md

 ### Running drugZ

 [DrugZ](https://github.com/hart-lab/drugz) detects synergistic and suppressor drug-gene interactions in CRISPR screens.
 DrugZ is an open-source Python software for the analysis of genome-scale drug modifier screens.
 The software accurately identifies genetic perturbations that enhance or suppress drug activity.
-To run drugZ, you can specify `--drugz` which resembles the previous contrast file:
+To run drugZ, you can specify `--drugz` followed a contrast file with the mandatory headers "treatment" and "reference".
+These two columns should be separated with a dot comma (;) and contain the `csv` extension.
+You can also integrate several samples/conditions by comma separating them in each column.

 | reference         | treatment             |
 | ----------------- | --------------------- |
 | control1          | treatment1            |
 | control1,control2 | treatment1,treatment2 |

+The contrast from reference to treatment should be ; separated

 #### Removing genes before analysis